data-catering/data-caterer-docs/docs/docs/advanced.md

 ## Edge cases

 For each given data type, there are edge cases which can cause issues when your application processes the data.
-This can be controlled at a column level by including the following flag in the generator options:
+This can be controlled at a field level by including the following flag in the generator options:

 === "Java"